 Riot Games has made it clear that playing in parties will also be monitored by the matchmaking system.
 It will analyze and evaluate each player’s skill individually, thereby matching them against players of similar skill levels.
-The system effectively combats rank boosting, smurfs, and warranting a balanced match for the entire player base.
+Thus, the system effectively combats rank boosting, smurfs, and warranting a balanced match for the entire player base.

 The MMR does not drop from dodging matches, nor does it decay from inactivity.
-The only factors that affect the MMR, be it positively or negatively, are your wins and losses.
+The only factors that affect the MMR positively or negatively are your wins and losses.
 Several months after the official release of League of Legends, another title by Riot Games, many low-level players were seen to rise to Diamond rank by abusing the system.
 However, to avoid this illegitimate rank-boosting, Riot learned from their past mistakes and proposed a counter to the problem.
 They employed a simple yet effective tactic of penalizing players with timed penalties.
 The timer would initially start with a penalty of 3 minutes, increasing over time if you continue to dodge matches.

 Furthermore, the penalties also depend on several factors.
 For example, if the said person chooses a character before dodging, they would be punished with a minor 3-minute penalty.
 But, if you just dropped out right after entering the character selection screen, the penalty can go up to an hour.
-Rest assured, even the toxic players selecting their characters and leaving would be effectively dealt with by significantly increasing their timers.
+So, rest assured, even the toxic players selecting their characters and leaving would be effectively dealt with by significantly increasing their timers.

-All beginnings are difficult, and 20 unrated matches are a tough nut to crack.
+All beginnings are complicated, and 20 unrated matches are a tough nut to crack.
 After that, however, the fun begins in Ranked Mode.
 Climbing up the ladder (or falling) is the salt in the Valorant soup.